-There is an annual subscription due each September, which is £10 for the year 2018-2019 with a reduced fee for half a year for new members but not renewals.
+There is an annual subscription due each September, which is currently £10 for the year 2021-2022.

 To join us, please download the form on the right or contact our Membership Secretary via the Contact page which also contains a contact phone number.

 The Committee works hard to ensure all members are able to participate in our U3A activities.
 There are a number of roles on the committee which may suit your interests and skills.
 If you would like to find out more, please speak to one of the committee.
 Or contact the chairman using the contact page on this website.